• Skip to primary navigation

 • Roll the dough out into the pie pan.
 For a one-crust pastry dough, crimp the edges of the dough by using your fingers to pinch the edges.

-• At this point, if using a single pie crust, follow the directions for your cake.
-If pre-baking pie crust, use a pie weight to keep crust down.
-(Note 1) Otherwise, use the pie recipe to bake pie and crust.
+• At this point, if using a single pie crust, follow the directions for your pie.
+If pre-baking the pie crust, use a pie weight to keep the crust down.
+(Note 1) Otherwise, use the pie recipe to bake the pie and crust together.

 Double Pie Crust